nickpotts/bootcamp-tdd/README.md

 Craftsmanship 101
 =================
 ##### Software development is not a mechanical task.
 In order to deliver the most value to your users, it's important to understand that coding is no longer the hard part of software development.
-The hard part is fuguring out what to write.
+The hard part is figuring out what to write.

 What you will learn
 ===================